Best Backpacking Stoves of 2025

 The WindBurner is an intuitive system.
 Unfold the legs, plop the stove on the burner, and screw the canister into the end of the satellite piping system.
 That’s right.
 Unlike the other stoves we considered, the WindBurner is a remote canister stove.

-We also tested in during a winter group hike in Central Oregon where we stopped trail-side to make everyone hot coffee.
-It made the trip even more delightful and pumped out large quantities of water quickly so no one had to wait their turn to get served.
+• One of the places we tested was during a winter group hike in Central Oregon where we stopped trail-side to make everyone hot coffee.
+It made the trip even more delightful and pumped out large quantities of water quickly so no one had to wait their turn to get served

 Weight: 0.9 oz